gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Receiving

-When receiving an SCTP packet containing a CRYPTO Chunk it may be part of the DTLS signaling or SCTP signaling.
+When receiving an SCTP packet containing a CRYPTO Chunk it will contain an payload of protected SCTP control or data chunks.
 Since there's at most one CRYPTO Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to DCI for decryption and processing.

 As discussed in CRYPTO Chunk specification when receiving packets certain meta data will be needed to associate with the protected CRYPTO chunk payload for SCTP to correctly process it.
-This includes packet size, source IP and arrival interface, i.e. path information, ECN bits.
+This includes packet size, source IP and arrival interface, i.e. path information, and ECN bits.

-### DTLS Signaling

-The payload contains a DTLS record that is addressed to DTLS, e.g. handshaking, DTLS will handle it and behave according.
-If there are no DTLS connection state for this DCI the DTLS will have to treat this as incoming to a DTLS server accepting new connection.

-### SCTP Signaling

 When DTLS processes a DTLS record with decryption and integrity verification and that contains application data, it will output the